-Place: An internment camp a few miles outside of Warsaw.
+Place: A few miles outside of Warsaw.

 Setting: An office in internment camp for Germans waiting to be deported to Germany.
 The camp houses mostly women and young children and a few injured German POWs.
 The office is crowded with women and children.
 They are complaining to a male guard.